flarum/framework/js-packages/tsconfig/README.md

 }
 ```

-You'll also need to ensure that you run `composer update` in your extension's root directory to ensure that a copy of core is downloaded to your `vendor` folder.
-Remember that `vendor` should **not** be committed to git repositories.
+You'll also need to ensure that you run `composer update` in your extension's root directory to ensure that a copy of Flarum core is downloaded to your `vendor` folder.
+Remember that `vendor` should **not** be committed to Git repositories.